Derrick Henry Player Prop Bets for NFL Week 8 | Tennessee vs. Indianapolis 10/31/2021

 Matchup vs. Indianapolis

-- Against the Colts, Henry's 97.6 rushing yards per game over his last 10 matchups are 9.9 fewer than his over/under in Sunday's game.
+- Over his last 10 matchups against the Colts, Henry averaged 97.6 rushing yards per game, 9.9 fewer yards than his over/under in Sunday's game.

-- In four of 10 games versus the Colts Henry has run for a touchdown, and had multiple TDs in one of those four games.
+- Henry has had a rushing touchdown in four games versus the Colts, and had multiple TDs in one of those games.

-- Henry will go up against a Colts squad that allows 111.0 rushing yards per game and is the NFL's 14th-ranked rush defense.
+- The Colts allow 111.0 yards per game on the ground, the NFL's 14th-ranked rush defense.

-- Henry and the Titans will face off against the NFL's best defense in terms of rushing touchdowns allowed (two).
+- The Colts have given up two rushing touchdowns, first in the NFL.

 Recent Performances

-- In his last three games, Henry has taken 78 carries for 359 yards (119.7 per game) and six touchdowns.
+- In his last three games, Henry has racked up 359 rushing yards (119.7 per game) on 78 carries with six touchdowns.

 Henry's Tennessee Teammates